Meet Nayoung Lee: VP, Enterprise Account Leader (Korea)

 Explore more about Parexel

-Meet David: Business Development
+Meet David: Senior Director in Business Development

 David shares what is involved to get the right research solution to clients and patients.
 As a differently-abled person, he talks about his experience and achievements whilst working at Parexel.